frontenddogma/web-development-glossary/manuscript/h.md

 HDD
 : → Hypothesis-Driven Development

+Head-of-line blocking
+: A performance-limiting phenomenon that occurs when a line of packets is held up by the first packet.
+Examples include input buffered network switches, out-of-order delivery, and multiple requests in HTTP pipelining.&nbsp;[†](#w-hol-blocking)

 Heading content
 : Content that defines the header of a section (whether explicitly marked up using sectioning content elements, or implied by the heading content itself), marked up through the `h1`, `h2`, `h3`, `h4`, `h5`, `h6`, and `hgroup` elements.&nbsp;§